lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 		- [[Disability Studies as a Source of Critical inquiry for the field of assistive technology]]

 #### User

+##### Power as a user

+- Relies on how accessibility is implemented for them.
+This can be problematic:
+	- If designers do not have contact with disabled customers they do not know

 ##### DIY, Appropriation